MicrosoftDocs/windows-dev-docs/hub/package-manager/winget/upgrade.md

 **upgrade --all** will identify all the applications with upgrades available.
 When you run **winget upgrade --all** the Windows Package Manager will look for all applications that have updates available and attempt to install the.

 > [!NOTE]
 > Some applications do not provide a version.
 They are always latest.
-Because the Windows Package Manager cannot identify if their is a newer version of the app, an upgrade will not be possible.
+Because the Windows Package Manager cannot identify if there is a newer version of the app, an upgrade will not be possible.